 GATs will play a key role in supporting the delivery of courses in the fall.
 Due to the modified formats of many courses, GAT duties may be modified accordingly.
 Students can contact their Graduate Program Directors or Course Coordinators for more information.

-For more information specific to graduate students, see the Faculty of Grad Studies COVID-19 page.
+For more information specific to graduate students, see the Faculty of Graduate Studies COVID-19 FAQ.

 I’m not used to studying in an online format.
 Are there tools available to help me?